StrictlySkyler/elytron/README.md

 Both the `on` and `off` methods are exposed from the underlying client and can register event listeners normally, just as node-rdkafka (and EventEmitter, in turn) themselves do.
 See their documentation for details on how to use these methods.

 ## Options & Defaults
-Each of Cockroach's settings can be overridden by setting an environment variable with the desired value.
-The names of these values, along with their default settings, can be found by viewing Cockroach's [config file](https://github.com/StrictlySkyler/cockroach/blob/master/source/config.js).
+Each of elytron's settings can be overridden by setting an environment variable with the desired value.
+The names of these values, along with their default settings, can be found by viewing elytron's [config file](https://github.com/StrictlySkyler/elytron/blob/master/source/config.js).

 ## Tests

-To run tests for Cockroach, within the repo execute either `npm test` to run the suite, or `npm run watch` to execute the suite and watch for changes.
+To run tests for elytron, within the repo execute either `npm test` to run the suite, or `npm run watch` to execute the suite and watch for changes.